tokenestate/TEM-token/README.md

 The testing framework is [Truffle](http://truffleframework.com/).
 Our tests folder includes the ERC20 standard tests to prevent from any regression

 ## Security
-We believe that using secure, tested and community-audited code is the right way to develop smart contracts on Ethereum.
+We believe that reusing community-audited code as far as possible is the right way to develop smart contracts on Ethereum.
 This is why we use the [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) library

-If you find a security issue, please email security@tokenestate.io.
+Should you find a security issue, please email security@tokenestate.io.

 ## Audit
 As per best practise our code is audited by other independent experts